AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/sending-your-in-app-message/schedule-your-in-app-message.md

 title: Schedule Your In-App Message
 exl-id: 2ff785b4-a0c9-4c04-869b-86fba7b997d7
 ---
-# Schedule Your In-App Message {#schedule-your-in-app-message}
+# Schedule Your [!UICONTROL In-App Message] {#schedule-your-in-app-message}

 Send your message now or schedule it for later.

-1. To schedule an in-app message, select **Set future date** and choose a start date from the drop-down calendar.
+1. To schedule an in-app message, select **[!UICONTROL Set future date]** and choose a start date from the drop-down calendar.

    ![](assets/schedule-your-in-app-message-1.png)